Eigenvalue falls in thin broken quantum strips: Asymptotics at a fixed

 To define $\gamma$ completely, we need to complement (\ref{farfield}) with some condition at the origin.
 To derive it, we match the behavior of $\gamma$ with the one of some near field expansion of $u^\eps$.
 More precisely, in a neighborhood of the origin we look for an expansion of $u^\eps$ in the form

-with $W$ to be determined.
-Inserting (\ref{NearField}) and (\ref{ansatzvp}) in (\ref{MainProblem}), we find that $W$ must satisfy the near field problem (\ref{NearFieldPb}) at the threshold value in the continuous spectrum of $A^\Om$.
-Let us look for $W$ in the form
+with $U^0$, $U'$ to be determined.
+Inserting (\ref{NearField}) and (\ref{ansatzvp}) in (\ref{MainProblem}), we find that $U^0$, $U'$ must satisfy the near field problem (\ref{NearFieldPb}) at the threshold value of the continuous spectrum of $A^\Om$.
+Let us look for $U^0$, $U'$, in the form

-where $a_+\in\R$ is a constant to set and $W_+$ is the function introduced in (\ref{ScaSol}).
+where $c^0,\,c'\in\R$ are constant to set and $W$ is the function introduced in (\ref{ScaSol}).
 For the far field expansion, at the origin we have the Taylor series